mimium-org/mmmpm/docs/design.md

 ├── README.md
 ├── kick.wav
 ├── main.mmm
-├── mmmp.toml
+├── mmm.toml
 └── util.mmm
 ```

-### `mmmp.toml`
+### `mmm.toml`

-In this secion we describe the `mmmp.toml` file.
+In this secion we describe the `mmm.toml` file.
 This contains package metadata like these below:

 - metadata
     - package name (namespase name?)